danielsobrado/personal-blog/content/post/loss-rmse-mse-mae-mape.md

 ### Mean Absolute Percentage Error (MAPE)

-Also known as mean absolute percentage deviation (MAPD)
+Also known as mean absolute percentage deviation (MAPD), it measures the size of the error in percentage tems.

 <div id="el"><span>$$ MAPE = {100}* \Sigma_{i=1}^{n}\frac{(\hat{y_i} - y_i)^2}{y_i} $$</span></div>

-MAPE is
+Lower numbers are better than large ones.

+The main issues with MAPE are that near zero and zero predicted figures will yield infinite or non valid results due to the *y_hat* denominator.

 ### Mean Squared Error (MSE)